mysociety/fixmystreet/running/bodies_and_contacts.md

 ## Deleting bodies

 It's unusual to need to delete a body, but it sometimes happens &mdash; for example, if a council ceases to exist because it has merged with an existing one.
 If this happens, remember that you may also need to create a new body, or change the
 <a href="/glossary/#area" class="glossary__link">admin boundary</a>
 of an existing one.

 To delete a body, go to the body's admin page to edit it.
 Tick the checkbox marked **Flag as deleted**, and then click **Update body**.

-This does not remove the body from the FixMyStreet database (because doing so would remove all existing problem reports that used it).
+This does not remove the body from the FixMyStreet database (because there may be existing problem reports that depend on it).
 The reports, and the "deleted" body, remain as historic data.
 Users cannot submit reports to a deleted body.

 <div class="attention-box warning">
   If you're testing FixMyStreet and you're sure you want to <em>really</em>